sourcehold/sourcehold-maps/README.md

 python -m pip install sourcehold.whl
 ```

-## Online Map Unpacking, Repacking and Exploring
-If you don't want to install the python library and jump directly into action, there is an [online tool](https://sourcehold.github.io/sourcehold-maps/) to unpack, repack and visualize map sections.

 # Contribute
 There are multiple ways to contribute to this project, see [Contributing.md](/CONTRIBUTING.md) for more information.